teklynk/raspi-streamer/readme.md

 You can also control the Raspi-Streamer using the Web UI from any web browser.
 Just visit http://<ip_address_of_pi>:5000 from your mobile device connected to the same network to start, stop, and manage your streams and recordings remotely.

+I would compare this project to professional-grade devices like the [LiveStream Broadcaster Pro](https://livestream.com/broadcaster) or the [BoxCaster](https://www.boxcast.com/platform/boxcaster), but without the hefty price tag and subscription fees.
+This setup can be used with a professional camera to stream and/or record live events, making it ideal for concerts, churches, conferences, and seminars.
+Additionally, it can be completely wireless when connected to a cellular hotspot and battery pack.

 ## Key Features
 - __Streaming:__ Capture video via a USB capture device and stream it in real-time to an RTMP server, ensuring smooth and reliable video output.
 - __Audio Synchronization:__ Achieve perfect sync between audio and video using ALSA for audio input.